General-Relativistic Hydrodynamics Simulation of a Neutron Star - Sub-Solar-Mass Black Hole Merger: NSbh Simulation

 \subsection{Configuration}

 In this work, we study a single physical configuration, in which the SSM BH has a mass of $0.5M_\odot$ and the NS has a gravitational mass in isolation of $1.4M_\odot$; cf.~Tab.~\ref{tab:config}.
 We employ a piecewise-polytropic representation of the SLy equation of state (EoS) ~\cite{Read:2008iy}.
-The initial GW frequency for our setup is $M \omega_{22}^0=0.0377$, which results in approximately $25$ GW cycles from the beginning of the simulation up to the merger; cf.\ top panel of Fig.~\ref{fig:orbits}.
+The initial GW frequency for our setup is $M \omega_{22}^0=0.0377$, which results in approximately $25$ GW cycles from the beginning of the simulation up to the merger\footnote{We define merger time as the time when the amplitude of strain $h$ reaches its maximum: .}; cf.\ top panel of Fig.~\ref{fig:orbits}.
 The residual eccentricity is $e \approx 0.019$, as visible from the bottom panel of Fig.~\ref{fig:orbits}.
 The estimated eccentricity was calculated following \cite{Dietrich:2015pxa}, in particular Sec.
 IV C.

 To quantify uncertainties and validate our results, we have performed simulations with six different grid setups, in which we varied the grid spacing and the number of refinement levels surrounding the BH.
 We use $8$ refinement levels to cover the NS for all our simulations, while we use $11$ or $12$ refinement levels to resolve the BH.
 This way, the BH is resolved with an $8$ or $16$ times higher resolution than the NS, respectively.
 The larger number of refinement levels leads to a drastic increase in the computational costs, cf.~\cite{Bruegmann:2006ulg} and see also the last column in Tab.~\ref{tab:grid}.
 To reduce the computational costs, we use bitant symmetry, i.e., we assume reflection symmetry relative to the equatorial plane, $z=0$.